steffenfritz/wazuh-gtfobins/README.md

 * _gtfo_
 * a dash.

 Numbers start with _2000_.
 There must be a gap of 10.
-These files have to be copied to the Wazuh server and in the rules directory.
+These files have to be copied to the Wazuh manager and in the rules directory.

 *Example:* _2000-gtfo-onerule.xml_, _2010-gtfo-anotherrule.xml_.

 ## How to contribute?

 1. Clone this project
-2. Check which rules are not implemented yet in the issues tab (incomplete) or in the rules directory or contact me if unsure
+2. Check which rules are not implemented yet in the issues tab (incomplete) or in the rules directory or contact me if unsure.
 3. Check the example command string from the GTFOBins project
 4. Write the rule.
 Please have a look at existing rules and mind the prefix number
 5. add - commit - pull request